AIWithIntent/manifesto/README.md

 ---

-## 🇪🇸 Español

-### 📜 Manifiesto AIWithIntent

-Estamos descubriendo mejores formas de usar la inteligencia artificial en el desarrollo de software, haciéndolo y ayudando a otros a hacerlo.

-A través de este trabajo, hemos llegado a valorar:

-- **El pensamiento intencional** sobre el prompting impulsivo
-- **La definición del problema** sobre la ejecución inmediata
-- **Los prompts diseñados** sobre las interacciones improvisadas
-- **La eficiencia y sostenibilidad** sobre el consumo excesivo
-- **Mantener el control humano** sobre la dependencia ciega de la IA

-Es decir, aunque hay valor en los elementos de la derecha,
-valoramos más los de la izquierda.

----

-### 🔍 Principios detrás del Manifiesto

-Seguimos estos principios:

-1. **Entender antes de promptear**
-   Toda interacción con IA comienza con una comprensión clara del problema.

-2. **Diseñar los prompts**
-   Los prompts no son texto aleatorio — son artefactos de diseño.

-3. **Minimizar iteraciones innecesarias**
-   El ensayo y error sin razonamiento es señal de un mal enfoque.

-4. **Ser consciente del costo e impacto**
-   El uso de tokens tiene implicaciones económicas y energéticas.

-5. **Mantener el control humano**
-   La IA asiste, pero el humano decide y es responsable del resultado.

-6. **Preferir claridad sobre verbosidad**
-   Inputs claros generan mejores outputs con menos desperdicio.

-7. **Validar resultados críticamente**
-   Nunca asumir que la respuesta de la IA es correcta — debe verificarse.

-8. **Refinar continuamente el enfoque**
-   Cada interacción es una oportunidad para mejorar el uso de la IA.

----

-### 🧩 Creencia Central

-> **La IA es una herramienta.
-La intención es el motor.**

----

-## 🤝 Contributing
+### 🤝 Contributing

 This manifesto is a living document.
 We welcome contributions that improve clarity or alignment with these principles.

 ---

-## 🚀 Philosophy / Filosofía

-> Use AI deliberately.
-Not impulsively.
+> **Use AI deliberately.
+Not impulsively.**
-> Usa la IA con intención, no por impulso.